WaviestBalloon/ApplejuiceCLI/README.md

 # ApplejuiceCLI
-ApplejuiceCLI is the backbone of Applejuice's interface, you can either use the interface or if you're big brain, you can use the CLI. (**Less bloat!
+ApplejuiceCLI is the backbone of Applejuice's interface, you can either use the interface or if you're big brain, use the CLI instead. (**Less bloat!
 Wow!**)

 *Applejuice is a manager to get Roblox to run on Linux using Valve's Proton.*